+When executing some program or command within the XENIX operating system, you are provided with a number of control capabilities through control characters.
+Such a sequence is activated by simultaneously pressing the control key on your terminal keyboard (usually labelled "CTRL" and sometimes denoted by ^) and an alpha character.
+For example, <Control-D> logs you out or interrupts the system.
+Refer to Chapter 10, Using XENIX on a Regular Basis, for a listing of the XENIX control character sequences.
 When XENIX is ready to accept console input, it displays a prompt on the terminal.
-A dollar sign, S, is displayed for regular users.
+A dollar sign, \$, is displayed for regular users.
 A pound sign, #, is displayed for the super-user.
 After the prompt appears, you can enter commands on your terminal.
 System utilities are programs that perform specialized tasks, such as copying a disk, printing files, setting time and date, etc. These stand-alone programs give the user greater file management capabilities.
 Some of the most-used system utilities in XENIX are described in Chapter 10, Using XENIX on a Regular Basis.